Ay caramba! Here we go again! I missed another beautiful winner because I set my entry orders just a few pips out of the market’s reach. Dang!

 EUR/JPY was all over the place after the U.S. announced that Obama was re-elected.
 What started out as a risk-on rally turned into a risk-off blood bath as the markets reacted to growth fears.
 This led EUR/JPY, which is considered a barometer of risk, to fall all the way down past the previous week low and bottom WATR… way past my profit target!

-Since the market already made its full move, my trade idea was invalidated and I ended up cancelling my orders.
+Since the market already made its full move, my trade idea was invalidated and I ended up canceling my orders.

 What.
 A. Bummer.